isabella232/primetime.en/help/release-notes/ptai-19x-release-notes.md

   * Old lookup-key structure: Zone, Ad System, Ad ID, Creative ID, Creative URL, and format parameters (target duration, output format, destination CDN)
   * The lookup-keys for existing CRS assets will be updated to match the new structure prior to the production release, but please note that new assets transcoded between the lookup-keys update and production release could get missed.
 If so, they would initiate a new CRS request the next time they are encountered after the release

-* CRS: Added the ability to blocklist/allowlist CRS requests from specific ad systems, ad IDs, creative IDs, creative URLs, and/or creative format
+* CRS: Added the ability to block list/allow list CRS requests from specific ad systems, ad IDs, creative IDs, creative URLs, and/or creative format

   >Note
   >
-  >Adobe will add blocklist rules when ad providers with dynamic values (e.g., dynamic parameter in URL) for the same ad are found.
-Such blocklist rules will be disabled after the dynamic component is resolved, either by the provider or through a normalization rule.
+  >Adobe will add block list rules when ad providers with dynamic values (e.g., dynamic parameter in URL) for the same ad are found.
+Such block list rules will be disabled after the dynamic component is resolved, either by the provider or through a normalization rule.

-  * If you would like to add a blocklist or allowlist rule for your zone, please speak with your Technical Account Manager for assistance.
+  * If you would like to add a block list or allow list rule for your zone, please speak with your Technical Account Manager for assistance.

 ### Version 19.1.1